Chris Horton

-Christopher Dion Horton (born December 29, 1984) is an American football coach and former player who is the special teams coordinator for the Baltimore Ravens of the National Football League (NFL).
+Christopher Dion Horton (born December 29, 1984) is an American football coach and former player who is the special teams coordinator for the New York Giants of the National Football League (NFL).
 He played as a safety in the NFL for the Washington Redskins (now Commanders).
 Horton played college football for the UCLA Bruins, earning first-team All-American honors in 2007.
 He was selected by Washington in the seventh round of the 2008 NFL draft.

 Early life

 He graduated in 2003 from De La Salle High School in New Orleans where he was a teammate of Marquise Hill.